status-im/nimbus-eth2/docs/the_nimbus_book/src/api.md

 NBC exposes a collection of APIs for querying the state of the application at runtime.

-> **Note:** Where applicable, these APIs mimic the [eth2 APIs](https://github.com/ethereum/eth2.0-APIs) with the exception that JSON-RPC is used instead of http rest (the method names, parameters and results are all the same except for the encoding / access method).
+> **Note:** Where applicable, these APIs mimic the [eth2 APIs](https://github.com/ethereum/eth2.0-APIs) with the exception that JSON-RPC is used instead of HTTP REST (the method names, parameters and results are all the same except for the encoding / access method).

+This JSON-RPC endpoint should not be exposed to the Internet, because it's inherently vulnerable to uncontrolled input.
+To make this clear, you need to enable it by building the software with `make NIMFLAGS="-d:insecure" ...`.

 ## Introduction